amaranth-lang/amaranth/docs/lang.rst

 Active and inactive assignments
 -------------------------------

-An assignment added inside an nMigen control structure, i.e. ``with m.<...>:`` block, is *active* if the condition of the control structure is satisfied, and *inactive* otherwise.
+An assignment added inside an Amaranth control structure, i.e. ``with m.<...>:`` block, is *active* if the condition of the control structure is satisfied, and *inactive* otherwise.
 For any given set of conditions, the final value of every signal assigned in a module is the same as if the inactive assignments were removed and the active assignments were performed unconditionally, taking into account the :ref:`assignment order <lang-assignorder>`.

 For example, there are two possible cases in the circuit generated from the following code: